2 Ingredient Nutella Fudge

 Table of Contents

-• Nutella.
+- Nutella.
 I made my own, but you can use store-bought Nutella or any chocolate hazelnut spread you have on hand.
+I tested a few grocery store brands, and it worked the same (a sneaky tip for you not to spend the money for the “Nutella” price tag).

-• Chocolate chips.
-To thin out the Nutella to a fudgy consistency.
+- Chocolate chips.
 I used semi-sweet chocolate chips since the chocolate spread will be plenty sweet, but you could use milk chocolate chips if you prefer.

 Find the printable recipe with measurements below.